kencamarador/portfolio/Azure/Automate Onboarding.md

 * In your Logic App, be certain to include a Hybrid Automation Worker Group in the "Create a job" section.
 * When working with your runbook script, meticulously check for typos and eliminate any trailing spaces that could potentially lead to runbook failures.
 * If you intend to create a user in the default "user" Organizational Unit (OU), the path should be specified as: CN="Users".
+* If you're interested in setting up your own Active Directory and Azure AD, please visit my [Github](https://github.com/kencamarador/portfolio/tree/main/Azure), where I'll be sharing a guide on how to accomplish this. **Remember to test any changes thoroughly on non-production systems before implementing them in a production environment.**

 ## Next Steps and Future Improvements